Why might you want to learn how to read tarot cards?

 It was September 15, 2018 (I know this because I keep a Tarot Journal).
 Having gotten serious about paying down our debt, my husband and I had started keeping a monthly budget and tracking our expenses.
 Our financial situation was weighing heavily on my mind.

 Winding down a business that wasn’t speaking to me anymore and teaching part-time meant my income was in flux.
 I was also in the throes of depression, which I’ve been battling on and off for about a decade now.
-So, I was beating myself up about how I was failing at life and how I was supposed to be a millionaire by now and I can’t believe we’re talking about limiting Starbucks and dining out to once a week because we simply waste too much money on that stuff and I was feeling awful.
+So, I was beating myself up about how I was failing at life and how I was supposed to be a millionaire by now and I can’t believe we’re talking about limiting Starbucks and dining out to once a week and I was feeling awful.
 My law school loans were well beyond six figures and I remember uttering the words, “I just need to give up the idea that I am ever going to own a home.
 I’m so embarrassed.”

 I Found a Simple Tarot Spread on Pinterest